peterfab9845/WebCheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model.png)

-Web Checkers is based primarily upon individual games of checkers, each having a board and two players.
-The board contains 64 spaces of alternating colors; each player's pieces can be placed on the dark squares of the board.
-Each player has 12 pieces; one player has red pieces, and one player has white pieces.
+WebCheckers is based primarily upon individual games of checkers, each having a board and two players.
+A game and its players are linked together via the player lobby, which maintains lists of all games and logged-in users.

+The checkers board contains 64 spaces of alternating colors, and each player's pieces can be placed on the dark squares of the board.
+Each player has 12 pieces; one player has red pieces, and the other player has white pieces.
 When moving pieces, the players are restricted by the rules of Checkers, which dictate where they are allowed to move and what actions they can take.
 When a game is complete, either player can decide to save the game to their savegame list to rewatch it at a later date.

 # Architecture